 Hard skills for such a role might include knowing how to use Excel or FreshBooks and general computer skills.

 This role's desirable soft skills might include a strong independent work ethic, teamwork skills, and problem-solving skills.

 But how do you show a prospective employer that you’ve got what it takes?

-The essence of an employee’s value often rests in their specific set of hard and soft skills.
-So it’s fair to say that being able to accurately and effectively communicate on your resume what you’ve got to offer is vital.
+An employee’s value often rests in their specific set of hard and soft skills.
+Being able to accurately and effectively communicate what you’ve got to offer on your resume is vital.